dcharkes/idle_pirate/pkgs/idle_pirate/docs/economy.md

 ## The Standard Scaling Formula

-The pricing for basic passive generators relies on an exponential formula to ensure costs grow appropriately as the player progresses.
+The pricing for basic passive generators and equipment relies on an exponential formula to ensure costs grow appropriately as the player progresses.

 $$ P = B \times R^N $$